dumb-dashboards/dumb-dashboards/README.md

 ## Hi there 👋

+All of my dashboards are free to use and download, and are created without any commercial purposes!
+Please mention @dumbdashboards if you refer to any of my projects.
 <!--
 **dumb-dashboards/dumb-dashboards** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.